Online Exemption Filing

 Please note the following before you begin:

-- Supporting documentation is required for approval of each exemption.
+2) Supporting documentation is required for approval of each exemption.
 You may either scan the necessary documents and upload them using the application or mail paper copies to our office.
 All documents must:

 If you or your spouse own property in another state, verify with the local assessor that you are not receiving a residency benefit.
 If you are, it must be canceled and evidence of cancellation must be provided in order to qualify for a Polk County exemption.